JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Charged HV Bus Test.md

   - AC Power Source (for AC input to DUT)

   Special Considerations:
+  - **Pre-Test Safety Dialog**: Before starting the test, the test sequence must pause and display a safety confirmation dialog.
+The dialog lists hardware connection requirements and asks the user to confirm before proceeding.
+If the user clicks "No", the test sequence pauses and the same dialog will appear again when the user resumes the sequence.
   - Test requires Output Current Calibration test to be performed prior (for trim value)
   - If Output Current Calibration was not performed, uses fallback trim value from user input
   - Test monitors multiple feedback signals simultaneously during execution